atulwankhede/fycs115/README.md

 # fycs115
-i am studying in fybsc cs
+i am studying in fybscs
+my roll no is 115
+my name is atul